fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **type:** transformFunction

-**Description:** This transformation will delete a path from the output document.
+**Description:** Deletes a path from the output document.
 This is useful when outputting a large structure to the output document, but you require deletion of a certain part of that structure.

 The only option that `delete` supports is `outputPath`, which points to the outputPath to be deleted.